bacpop/readfish/README.md

     ```bash
     curl -O https://github.com/LooseLab/readfish/blob/master/examples/human_chr_selection.toml
     ```
-1. Modify the `reference` field in the file to be the full path to a [minimap2](https://github.com/lh3/minimap2) index of the human genome.
+1. Modify the `reference` field in the file to be the full path to a [bifrost](https://github.com/pmelsted/bifrost) index (`.gfa`) of a specific human chromosomes, e.g. chromosomes 21 and 22, using the `ru_generate_graph` command documented above.
-1. Modify the `targets` fields for each condition to reflect the naming convention used in your index.
-This is the sequence name only, up to but not including any whitespace. e.g. `>chr1 human chromosome 1` would become `chr1`.
-If these names do not match, then target matching will fail.
-1. We provide a [JSON schema](readfish/static/readfish_toml.schema.json) and a script for validating configuration files which will let you check if the toml will drive an experiment as you expect:
+1. Run the following command:
     ```bash
-    readfish validate human_chr_selection.toml
-    ```

-    Errors with the configuration will be written to the terminal along with a text description of the conditions for the experiment as below.

-    ```text
-    readfish validate examples/human_chr_selection.toml
-    😻 Looking good!
-    Generating experiment description - please be patient!
-    This experiment has 1 region on the flowcell

-    Using reference: /path/to/reference.mmi

-    Region 'select_chr_21_22' (control=False) has 2 targets of which 2 are
-    in the reference.
-Reads will be unblocked when classed as single_off
-    or multi_off; sequenced when classed as single_on or multi_on; and
-    polled for more data when classed as no_map or no_seq.
-    ```
-1. If your toml file validates then run the following command:
-    ```bash
     readfish targets --device <YOUR_DEVICE_ID> \
                   --experiment-name "RU Test basecall and map" \
+                  --graph True --align_threshold 0.75 --len_cutoff 50 \
                   --toml <PATH_TO_TOML> \
                   --log-file ru_test.log
     ```